Thank you for your interest in joining the Council on Aging team!

 BOARD OF DIRECTORS

-COCOA is governed by a 9-member Board of Directors responsible for overseeing the agency through its Executive Officer.
+The Council on Aging is governed by a 9-member Board of Directors responsible for overseeing the agency through its Executive Officer.
 The Board is also responsible for fundraising in the tri-county area.

 Each Board member serves a specific term, and meetings are scheduled on a regular basis.
 Individual committee meetings are scheduled as needed.